Preprocessing

 data (

-]) – DataFrame to process (pass
+Union[DataFrame,DataFrame,DataFrame,None]) – DataFrame to process (passordatashould be defined)path (

-]) – path to data (pass
+Optional[str]) – path to data (passordatashould be defined)format_type (

-]) – file type, one of[csv , parquet , json , table]
+Optional[str]) – file type, one of[csv , parquet , json , table]kwargs – extra arguments passed to

 spark.read.<format>(path, **reader_kwargs)